- Garden / Landscaping / Patio — 247

 - Cleaning / Maintenance — 136

 - Floors / Tile / Hardwood — 111

 - Safety / Security — 108

 Grading Landscapes - Part 3

 by Dan Eskelson on Apr 30, 2012

 We discussed basic soil work in a recent article, Equipment for Grading Landscapes Part 1 and Part 2, the extreme importance of soil quality to the success of your landscape justifies a few more thoughts.
-As I was working up one of my vegetable beds a few days ago, I was reminded of some of the lessons my father taught me many years ago.
+As I was working up to one of my vegetable beds a few days ago, I was reminded of some of the lessons my father taught me many years ago.

 He was a soil science major at the University of California, Berkeley.
-His masters thesis involved extensive experimentation with various natural and synthetic fertilizer combinations in both hydroponic (all water) and soil environments.
+His master's thesis involved extensive experimentation with various natural and synthetic fertilizer combinations in both hydroponic (all water) and soil environments.
 The experiments produced tomatoes and other crops of almost any color, size and quality by varying the fertilizer type, amount and combination.

 The results of these experiments concluded without a doubt that the largest, best tasting tomatoes were grown using a very simple fertilizer - namely, horse #$&*.
-Yes, plain old horse manure proved to be far superior than anything "modern" agriculture had come up with to that date.
+Yes, plain old horse manure proved to be far superior to anything "modern" agriculture had come up with to that date.

-I have read that very similar results have been obtained in recent controlled experiments, and in my own gardens have observed that natural soil amendments are far superior to those produced synthetically.
+I have read that very similar results have been obtained in recent controlled experiments, and in my gardens have observed that natural soil amendments are far superior to those produced synthetically.